cysouw/diathesis/text/c09_adverbials.md

 ### [ NA | N– ] Endoreflexive+evaluative {#sec:adverbial-endoreflexive}

 The verb *fühlen* 'to feel' [@next a] is similar to endoreflexiv verbs (see [@sec:reflexive-accusative-drop]), but with an obligatory evaluative adverbial [@next b,c].
-Without the evaluation, a sentence like [@next c] might be possible, but only when it is interpreted with self-inflicting reflexive reference, viz.
+Without the evaluation, a sentence like [@next c] might still be possible, but only when it is interpreted with self-inflicting reflexive reference, viz.
 'I touch myself'.

 ::: ex
 a.
 Ich fühle die Schmerzen.